streamnative/pulsar-hub/connectors/azure-blob-storage-sink/v3.3.2.7/azure-blob-storage-sink.md

 ### Dead-letter topics

 To use a dead-letter topic, you need to set `skipFailedMessages` to `false`, and set `--max-redeliver-count` and `--dead-letter-topic` when submit the connector with the `pulsar-admin` CLI tool.
 For more info about dead-letter topics, see the [Pulsar documentation](https://pulsar.apache.org/docs/en/concepts-messaging/#dead-letter-topic).
-If a message fails to be sent to the Cloud Storage and there is a dead-letter topic, the connector will send the message to the dead-letter topic.
+If a message fails to be sent to the Azure Blob Storage and there is a dead-letter topic, the connector will send the message to the dead-letter topic.

 ### Sink flushing only after batchTimeMs elapses

 There is a scenario where the sink is only flushing whenever the `batchTimeMs` has elapsed, even though there are many messages waiting to be processed.
-The reason for this is that the sink will only acknowledge messages after they are flushed to cloud storage but the broker stops sending messages when it reaches a certain limit of unacknowledged messages.
+The reason for this is that the sink will only acknowledge messages after they are flushed to the Azure Blob Storage but the broker stops sending messages when it reaches a certain limit of unacknowledged messages.
 If this limit is lower or close to `batchSize`, the sink never receives enough messages to trigger a flush based on the amount of messages.
 In this case please ensure the `maxUnackedMessagesPerConsumer` set in the broker configuration is sufficiently larger than the `batchSize` setting of the sink.